TurboGears/tg2docs/docs/turbogears/caching.rst

     sudo vim /etc/memcached.conf
     # Set your desired parameters...
     sudo /etc/init.d/memcached restart
-    # now install the Python-side client library...
+    # now install a Python-side client library in your application environment...
     # note that there are other implementations as well...
-    easy_install python-memcached
+    python -m pip install python-memcached

-You then need to configure TurboGears/Pylon's beaker support to use the memcached daemon in your .ini files:
+The memcached cache backend will fail at request time if no supported Python memcache client is installed.
+You then need to configure TurboGears' Beaker support to use the memcached daemon in your .ini files:

 .. code-block:: ini